-The Park is controlled wilderness.
+The park is controlled wilderness.
 West of Anchorage is Mt.
-Susitna or better known locally as Sleeping Lady.
+Susitna, better known locally as Sleeping Lady.
 There is a Native legend about the mountain involving a tribe of giants, and the mountain is the lady giant awaiting the return of her man.
-As luck, would have it, Hawaii has a male version of a similar story.
+As luck would have it, Hawaii has a male version of a similar story.

 Weather is always a tricky thing, and the break in the weather gave hope.
-Only it was caused by a strong frontal system from the southeast that creates a rare late season line of training thunderstorms that force our pilot farther and farther south and west eventually trapping him against Mt.
-Susitna when darkness and storm cause him to lose sight of the ground.
+Only it was caused by a strong frontal system from the southeast that creates a rare, late-season line of training thunderstorms, which force our pilot farther and farther south and west—eventually trapping him against Mt.
+Susitna, where darkness and storm cause him to lose sight of the ground.

-The average pilot in such situations often as not crashes within minutes of losing sight of the horizon.
-Rising land mass and no way to see it Don flies, first over a clandestine drug lab run by the Hells Angels and shortly after into the trees.
+The average pilot in such situations, often as not, crashes within minutes of losing sight of the horizon.
+Rising land mass and no way to see it, Don flies, first, over a clandestine drug lab run by the Hell’s Angels, then shortly beyond into the trees.
 His flight instructors always said it wasn’t the flying that killed you, it was the sudden stop.
 In pilot jargon, you are considered “down” once you have exceeded the time it would take for the plane to use the available fuel.
-Six hours is about the flying time for a fully fueled Cub with standard tanks to run out of gas, after that gravity will win.
+Six hours is about the flying time for a fully fueled Cub with standard tanks to run out of gas; after that, gravity will win.

-The ever-vigilant Hells Angels hear the plane go over in the storm and suspect that it has crashed.
+The ever-vigilant Hell’s Angels hear the plane go over in the storm and suspect that it has crashed.
 A search is undertaken to hide the wreck and make certain there were no survivors.
-Besides the drug business to protect they have a special guest in camp suspected of being an informant for the FBI a prostitute named Jody was being held and questioned with the expectation, her flight in had been a one-way trip.
+Besides the drug business to protect, they have a special guest in camp suspected of being an informant for the FBI—a prostitute named Jody was being held and questioned with the expectation that her flight in had been a one-way trip.

-Don is left to wonder why he has survived and seemingly accidently avoids detection by the Angels.
-Then Jody manages to escape into the wilderness not dressed for the cold and stumbles into Don’s life nearly frozen and with bikers now looking for them both.
-Chances of survival are slim to none without Gods help.
+Don is left to wonder why he has survived and, seemingly, accidentally avoided detection by the Angels.
+Then, Jody manages to escape into the wilderness, not dressed for the cold, and stumbles into Don’s life nearly frozen and with bikers now looking for them both.
+Chances of survival are slim to none without God’s help.